Uganda Cup 2021 (Round of 16)

 Return Leg: Vipers 1-1 UPDF (Vipers qualify 4-2 on aggregate)

-Vipers Sports Club has become the first club to qualify for the quarter finals of the 47th edition in the on-going Stanbic Uganda Cup tournament.
+Vipers Sports Club has become the first club to qualify for the quarterfinals of the 47th edition of Uganda Cup.

-This followed a 1-all result with Uganda Peoples’ Defence Forces (UPDF) during the return leg at the round of 16 played at the St Mary’s Stadium before largely empty terraces.
+This followed a one-all draw with Uganda Peoples’ Defence Forces (UPDF) during the return leg at the round of 16 played at the St. Mary’s Stadium before largely empty terraces.

-The visitors took the lead 10 minutes into the game, thanks a brilliant and powerful header by defender Joseph Bright Vuni off Isa Mubiru’s well executed corner kick.
+The visitors took the lead 10 minutes into the game, thanks to a brilliant and powerful header by defender Joseph Bright Vuni off Isa Mubiru’s well-executed corner kick.

 Twelve minutes later, Vipers equalized, thanks to a direct corner kick by Uganda U-20 midfielder Bobosi Byaruhanga.

-But the opening goal, Vipers had a disallowed goal by Congolese striker Ceaser Manzoki for an off-side, just two minutes into the game.
+Before the opening goal, Vipers had a disallowed goal by Congolese striker Ceaser Manzoki for an offside, just two minutes into the game.